cgerull/it.gerull.nl/blog/_posts/2019/2019-01-10-Reorg-partitions-Linux.md

 ---
 layout: post
 title: Reorganize physical volumes
-description: "Steps to reorganize LVM disks."
+description: "A guide to reorganize Linux LVM disks."
 tag: linux lvm partitions
 category: Linux
 date: 2019-01-10 08:13:17
 ---
-# Reorganize physical volumes

 These description is written for Ubuntu Linux.
-With a bit of cfreativity it should also work for other Linux flavours.
+With a bit of creativity it should also work for other Linux flavours.

 > For all resize operations it is mandatory to stop running applications.
 Most reduce operations expect unmounted filesystems too.